 Percolating Spring

-This small but bubbling spring along the boardwalk constantly churns, reminding visitors of the geothermal energy below the surface.
+A constantly bubbling spring along the boardwalk is a reminder of the geothermal energy below the surface.

 King Geyser